10 Electric Light Orchestra Albums Everyone Should Own

 Electric Light Orchestra albums Time

 Electric Light Orchestra’s album Time was one of their most interesting releases.
-Gone was the string section from the record making this one sound very different from their previous efforts.
-The album was recorded by long time members Jeff Lynne, Richard Tandy, Bev Bevan and Kelly Groucutt who had been with the band since 1975’s Face The Music.
+The string section was gone from the record, making this one sound very different from their previous efforts.
+The album was recorded by long-time members Jeff Lynne, Richard Tandy, Bev Bevan, and Kelly Groucutt, who had been with the band since 1975’s Face The Music.
 The entire album was based on the concept of time travel and made heavy use of technology in the form of synthesizers that were developing rapidly in the early 1980s.

 # 7 – On The Third Day